 The Human Rights & Social Justice Program (HRSJ) offers a group of first year medical students a chance to develop their understandings of health equity, human rights, and social justice through research, advocacy, and coursework.
 Over the years, the HRSJ program has served as an important internal community of Mount Sinai students dedicated to local issues of justice and equity.

-The program consists of a weekly course in the Fall and service-learning experiences throughout East Harlem, and the opportunity to be paired with a faculty mentor to pursue a scholarly project.
+The program consists of a weekly course in the Fall, service-learning experiences throughout East Harlem, and the opportunity to be paired with a faculty mentor to pursue a scholarly project.
 For more information, we encourage you to look at our old syllabi, as well as information on service-learning experiences.